Kateri Tekakwitha

-Kateri Tekakwitha (/moh/ in Mohawk), given the name Tekakwitha (Tekaouïta, baptized as Catherine ("Kateri" in Mohawk), known as Lily of the Mohawks (1656 – April 17, 1680) and Protectress of Canada, also as Geneviève of New France/ Geneviève of Canada was a Mohawk/Algonquin Catholic layperson and virgin known for her devotion to Jesus Christ, refusal of marriage, skillful and diligent work ethic, and dedicated prayer for the conversion of faith for her fellow Native people and for the care of God's natural creation on Earth.
+Kateri Tekakwitha (Note: /moh/) (1656 – April 17, 1680) was a Mohawk woman who converted to Catholicism.
+Committing to live as a virgin, she became known for her devotion to Jesus Christ, diligent work ethic, and dedicated prayers for her fellow Native people.
+She was canonized in 2012, becoming the first Native American saint.
+She is known as "the Lily of the Mohawks", "the Protectress of Canada", and "the Genevieve of New France".

-Born in the Mohawk village of Ossernenon, in present-day New York, she contracted smallpox in an epidemic; her family died and her face was scarred.
-She converted to Catholicism at age 19.
-She took a vow of perpetual virginity, left her village, and moved for the remaining five years of her life to the Jesuit mission village of Kahnawake, just south of Montreal.
+Born in the Mohawk village of Ossernenon, in present-day New York, she and her family contracted smallpox in an epidemic; she was the only one of the family to survive, but had scarring on her face.
+She was influenced by French Jesuit missionaries and converted to Catholicism at age 19, taking the baptismal name Catherine (or Kateri).

+After taking a vow of perpetual virginity, she left her village, and moved to the Jesuit mission village of Kahnawake, just south of Montreal.
+There she died five years later, respected for her piety and good works.

-She was beatified in 1980 by Pope John Paul II, and canonized by Pope Benedict XVI at Saint Peter's Basilica on 21 October 2012 along with six others: Jacques Berthieu, Pedro Calungsod, Giovanni Battista Piamarta, Maria of Mt Carmel Salles y Barangueras, Marianne of Molokaʻi, and Anna Schäffer.
-She is the first Native American person to be canonized into the Roman Catholic Church.
+She was beatified in 1980 by Pope John Paul II, and canonized by Pope Benedict XVI at Saint Peter's Basilica on 21 October 2012, along with six others: Jacques Berthieu, Pedro Calungsod, Giovanni Battista Piamarta, Maria of Mt Carmel Salles y Barangueras, Marianne of Molokaʻi, and Anna Schäffer.